- Games and Events

 Sporting excellence, in all its dimensions, is an overarching goal of the APC and forms a key measure for ongoing evaluation.

 The APC is respected as a leading Paralympic sporting organisation and is well represented internationally.
 It is also known to be successful in sport and marketing.
-The APC President, Greg Hartung, is the Vice President of the IPC Governing Board.
 Australia plays a lead role in steering the Oceania Paralympic Committee, the members of which are Fiji, Samoa, Tonga, Vanuatu, Papua New Guinea, New Zealand and Australia.
 Since 2000, the Australian Government has generously provided the APC with a grant to service its Paralympic business in this region.

 APC Headquarters are located at Sydney Olympic Park.
 Sydney Olympic Park suits the APC brand aspirations of corporate, sporting and elite.
-There are seven operating State Branches: New South Wales, Australian Capital Territory, Queensland, Victoria, South Australia, Western Australia and the Northern Territory.
+There are five operating State Branches: New South Wales, Australian Capital Territory, Victoria, South Australia and Western Australia.

 Australia has participated in the Paralympic Summer Games since the first Games in Rome in 1960.
 Medal success in these Games has risen since Rome (8 medals) to London (85 medals).